mayouni/stzlib/libraries/stzlib/doc/articles/stzstringart.md

 #    ╰───┴───┴─♥─┴───┴───╯
 ```

-This feature not only makes search results more visible but also allows for customization of the output, enhancing user experience in console applications.

 ## Creating Custom Designs

 The Softanza library also allows for easily adding custom string art designs.
-You just need to add a string global variable, containing the design, prefebraly into the stzStringData.ring file, and use its global name (which must be preceded by the char $STZ_STR_ART) when you call the StringArt() function.
+You just need to add a string global variable, containing the design, prefebraly into the **stzStringData.ring** file, and use its global name (which must be preceded by the char **$STZ_STR_ART_...**) when you call the **StringArt()** function.
 For example:

 ```ring
 load "stzStringArt.ring"